larspetrus/Roofpig/README.md

 - __F-__.
 Everything *not* in these layers. `U-` is everything but the U layer. `ULB-` is `D DF DFR DR F FR R` (the DFR 2x2x2 block).
 - __f__.
 A whole side. `u` is the same as `U Ub Ubl Ubr Uf Ufl Ufr Ul Ur`.
 - __*__.
 The whole cube.
 Useful for filtering (see below)
 - __Filtering__.
-You can filter any shorthand to only some piece types. c = corners, e = edges and m = 'middles'.
+You can filter any shorthand to only some piece types. `c` = corners, `e` = edges and `m` = 'middles'.
 Like this: `U*/c` is all the corners in the U layer, or `UBL UBR UFL UFR`. `u/me` is `U Ub Uf Ul Ur`.
 You get the idea.

 [Cubexp JS Fiddle](http://jsfiddle.net/Lar5/2xAVX/)

 ####Setting up cube stickers.

-Now that we know Cubexps, we can make cubes!
+Now that we know Cubexps, we can make cubes.

 #####solved and colored
-The main parameters for this are the `solved` and `colored` Cubexps. *solved* stickers will be dark grey. `colored` stickers will have their normal colors.
-Any others will be the light gray as 'ignored'. `solved` trumps `colored`.
+The main parameters for this are the `solved` and `colored` Cubexps. `solved` stickers will be dark grey. `colored` stickers will have their normal colors, but any others will be the light gray as 'ignored'. `solved` trumps `colored`.

-Solved and colored JSFiddle: http://jsfiddle.net/Lar5/tE83s/
+`Solved` and `colored` JSFiddle: http://jsfiddle.net/Lar5/tE83s/

 #####setupmoves and tweaks
-If just coloring stickers shades of gray on the solved cube is not enough, there are two parameters.
+If marking stickers 'solved' and 'ignored' is not enough, you need to use these.

-- `setupmoves` describe how to get from a solved cube to the cube you want finishing the alg will be.
-So `setupmoves=L' B' R B L B' R' B` gives a cube with 3 permuted corners.
+- `setupmoves` applies some moves to the cube.
+For example `setupmoves=L' B' R B L B' R' B`permutes 3 corners.
-- `tweaks` is the free form tool, where you can set any sticker to any color - AND MORE! `tweaks=F:RF` sets both stickers on the FR edge to the F color. `tweaks=R:Ubl` sets only the U sticker on the UBL corner to the R color.
-On top of colors, you can also put **X** es on stickers like this: `tweaks=X:Ub x:Ul`:
+- `tweaks` is the free form tool, that can set any sticker to any color - AND MORE! `tweaks=F:RF` sets both stickers on the FR edge to the F color. `tweaks=R:Ubl` sets only the U sticker on the UBL corner to the R color.
+Aside from colors, you can also put **X** es on stickers: `tweaks=X:Ub x:Ul`:

 Don't work too hard trying to understand that text.
-Try the [Demo](http://jsfiddle.net/Lar5/JFgQg/) instead.
+Look at the [Demo](http://jsfiddle.net/Lar5/JFgQg/) instead.

 ###2.3 Other parameters